 Soon after, French missionaries and fur traders established a scatterings of posts along the Great Lakes.
 By the end of the century, the British had done the same, and the struggle for control of Ontario began.

 The Treaty of Paris, signed in 1763, ended the Seven Years' War, a war that involved most major European powers.
-That agreement awarded nearly all of France's North American possessions (New France)
+That agreement awarded nearly all of France's North American possessions (New France) to Britain.

 Sparsely populated, the Ontario region was merged by Britain into Quebec in 1774.